Save Britain's Heritage: Achievements and failures

 However, campaigns are not always successful.
 Its campaign in 1977–1978 to save the Baltic Exchange building and its collection for the nation failed as it was unable to stop the demolition of historic buildings in the City of London to make way for the new Baltic Exchange and could not prevent the disposal of the interior of the Baltic Exchange, which had been damaged by a Provisional Irish Republican Army bomb in 1992.
 It has previously campaigned to save the General Market Buildings of Smithfield Market on Farringdon Road and the Royal Aircraft Establishment in Farnborough.
 As of October 2022, it is currently campaigning to protect Marks & Spencer's Marble Arch store on Oxford Street.
-SAVE has since taken the case to a public inquiry at Westminster City Hall, after being called in by Secretary of State, Michael Gove in June 2022.
+SAVE has since taken the case to a public inquiry at Westminster City Hall after being called in by Secretary of State Michael Gove in June 2022.

+The group has lobbied against the addition of dense housing in Manchester.
+The group has argued that the skyscrapers in the city centre of Manchester, which are set to house 100,000 people by 2025, reflect "outdated thinking that regards towers as symbols of success."

 SAVE's Buildings at Risk Register

 SAVE maintains an electronic register, first created in 1989, of over 1400 "Buildings at Risk" and publishes a print catalogue of the register annually.
-The BaR, as it is also known, includes information on threatened unlisted and Grade II listed buildings (outside London) throughout England, Scotland and Wales.
-Buildings are considered to be 'at risk' if they are under threat from demolition or neglect.
+The BaR, as it is also known, includes information on threatened unlisted and Grade II listed buildings (outside London) throughout England, Scotland, and Wales.
+Buildings are considered to be at risk if they are under threat from demolition or neglect.

 The register is continuously updated: newly identified 'at risk' buildings are added, while others are removed either after restoration or demolition.
-The register also summarises the 'development history' of each building, detailing the progress of any restoration or other proposals.
+The register also summarises the development history of each building, detailing the progress of any restoration or other proposals.